amadevstudio/ascenditbot/README.md

 Run compose and stop the bot container
 `docker-compose up`
 Then in new terminal run
-`docker-compose stop bot && docker-compose run bot`
+`docker-compose stop bot && docker-compose run --rm bot`
 works like a ⚡️

 ### After generate files using Docker